 - Start with $100

 - Invest that $100 in skills or assets that will eventually net you $1,000

 - Invest that $1,000 in skills or assets that will eventually net you $10,000

 - Invest that $10,000 in skills or assets that will eventually net you $100,000

 - Invest that $100,000 in skills or assets that will eventually net you $1,000,000

 - And so on…

-Key takeaway: Start with $100, and keep on leveraging up the ladder.
+Key takeaway: Start with $100 and keep leveraging up to become wealthy.